3F/DllExport/Readme.md

 ### coreclr - ILAsm / ILDasm

+We use **our custom versions of coreclr**, special for DllExport project - https://github.com/3F/coreclr

+This helps to avoid some problems ([like this](https://github.com/3F/DllExport/issues/17)) and more...

-To build minimal version (means that it does not include all components as for original coreclr repo):
+*To build minimal version (means that it does not include all components as for original coreclr repo):*

-* Restore git submodule or use repo: https://github.com/3F/coreclr
+* Restore git submodule or use repo: https://github.com/3F/coreclr.git

 ```bash
 git submodule update --init --recursive